Wiffle ball: Leagues

 whose wiffle only stadium has long been known for its similarity to Fenway Park and Busch Stadium.
 The national championship was launched following a decade long increase in interest in the sport, among fans and players of all ages.

 As of 2015, there was also a sixty player league in Havre de Grace, Maryland, which featured former NBA player Gary Neal.

+Big League Wiffle Ball, based out of Arizona, started a league in 2025 that would be played over the course of several of their tournaments, which would have teams owned by many famous individuals, including Kevin Costner and Dude Perfect.
+The league would later get a sponsorship from Fanatics.

 Fields

-Some wiffle® ball players have built fields to resemble major league ballparks.
+Some wiffle ball players have built fields to resemble major league ballparks.
 Thomas P. Hannon, Jr. authored a book, Backyard Ball, on his experiences building a smaller version of Ebbets Field.
 Patrick M. O'Connor wrote a book, Little Fenway, about building his versions of Fenway Park and Wrigley Field.
-But not all Wiffle® ball fields have been modeled from major league ball parks.
+But not all Wiffle ball fields have been modeled from major league ball parks.
 Some have created original fields, Strawberry Field in Encino, California being the most exquisite.
 Rick Messina spent over $700,000 constructing Strawberry Field, which features lights for night games, bleachers, and a press box.
 He also converted a neighboring house into a clubhouse/pub.

 Building fields can lead to controversy and legal issues.
-In 2008, The New York Times published an article about Greenwich, Connecticut teenagers who were forced by the city to tear down a Wiffle® ball field they had built because of neighbor complaints.
+In 2008, The New York Times published an article about Greenwich, Connecticut teenagers who were forced by the city to tear down a Wiffle ball field they had built because of neighbor complaints.

 In popular culture

-In 1965 a Wiffle® ball was initially used when developing the sport of pickleball, but it was eventually replaced with a more durable ball.
+In 1965 a Wiffle ball was initially used when developing the sport of pickleball, but it was eventually replaced with a more durable ball.

 In his 2003 book The Complete Far Side, cartoonist Gary Larson reproduces a letter he received after including a "wiffle swatter" in his cartoon.
-The letter contains language from Wiffle Ball Incorporated's attorneys: "In the future, when you use the brand name WIFFLE®, the entire brand should be capitalized, and it should only be used in reference to a product currently manufactured by The Wiffle Ball, Inc." In 2009, video game developer Skyworks Technologies released a game based on Wiffle ball, simply titled Wiffle Ball.
+The letter contains language from Wiffle Ball Incorporated's attorneys: "In the future, when you use the brand name WIFFLE, the entire brand should be capitalized, and it should only be used in reference to a product currently manufactured by The Wiffle Ball, Inc." In 2009, video game developer Skyworks Technologies released a game based on Wiffle ball, simply titled Wiffle Ball.

-In science, a Wiffle® ball is frequently used by marine biologists as a size reference in photos to measure corals and other objects.
+In science, a Wiffle ball is frequently used by marine biologists as a size reference in photos to measure corals and other objects.

-ESPN8 The Ocho has carried Wiffle® ball contests from various leagues, including the MLW, AWA and National Wiffle® Leagues Association.
+ESPN8 The Ocho has carried Wiffle ball contests from various leagues, including the MLW, AWA, National Wiffle Leagues Association and Big League Wiffleball.